fiskl-accounting/help-docs/docs/Core-Features/Quotes/sending-quotes.md

 </details>

-### Send Share Link
+### Send share link

-Share links provide flexibility in how you send invoices.
+Share links provide flexibility in how you send quotes.
 The generated link is the same one used in the "View Quote" button of emailed quote.
-It directs your client to a secure page where they can preview the quote accept it.
+It directs your client to a secure page where they can preview the quote and accept it.
 You can send this link via your own email client, messaging apps, or any other communication method you prefer.

 <details>
 <summary>See all the steps to sending a quote via share link</summary>